-- BIO 330 Microbiology 3hrs.
+- BIO 322 General Entomology 3 hrs.
+External and internal anatomy, physiology, life cycles, orders and control of insects.
+Special emphasis will be placed upon species of economic importance in the South Prerequisite: BIO 201 and 201L.
+Co-requisite: BIO 322L.
+(Offered Spring) - BIO 322L General Entomology Lab 1 hr.
+A companion lab for BIO 322 covering the lecture topics.
+Prerequisite: BIO 201 and 201L.
+Co-requisite: BIO 322 (Offered Spring) - BIO 324 Ecotoxicology I 3 hrs.
+Principles of toxicology; introduction to metallic and organic poisons as environmental pollutants; effects of poisons and environmental pollutants on life process.
+Prerequisite: BIO 205 and 205L; or consent of instructor.
+(Offered Fall) - BIO 325 Ecotoxicology II 3hrs.
+Principles of toxicological bioassays will be introduced.
+Methods of bioassays including microbial, vertebrate and chemical.
+Prerequisite: BIO 324.
+(Offered Spring) Microbiology 3hrs.
 A study of the properties of microorganisms, their influence on hygiene, disease transmission, higher plants, animals, agriculture and industry.
 Instruction in laboratory techniques in identification, staining and culturing selected microorganisms.
 Prerequisites: BIO 101 and BIO 101L, or BIO 102 and BIO 102L, or BIO 103 and BIO 103L.
 (Offered Fall, Spring, and Summer) - BIO 330L Microbiology Lab 1hr.
 A companion lab for BIO 330 covering the lecture topics.
-Prerequisites:BIO 101 and BIO 101L, or BIO 102 and BIO 102L, or BIO 103 and BIO 103L.
+Prerequisites: BIO 101 and BIO 101L, or BIO 102 and BIO 102L, or BIO 103 and BIO 103L.
 (Offered Fall, Spring, and Summer) - BIO 340 Developmental Biology 3 hrs.
 The embryology and morphogenesis of the vertebrates; fertilization of the egg, stages of cleavage, and development of organs and systems.
 Laboratory studies of the development of the chick, pig and human.
 Prerequisite: BIO 201 and 201L; and BIO 202 and 202L Co-requisite: BIO 340L (Offered Spring) - BIO 340L Developmental Biology Lab 1 hr.
 A companion lab for BIO 340 covering the lecture topics.
 Prerequisite: BIO 201 and 201L; and BIO 202 and 202L Co-requisite: BIO 340 (Offered Spring) - BIO 344 Principles of Plant Taxonomy 3hrs.
 Classification and identification of vascular plants.
 A brief discussion of the process of speciation and evolution.
 Basic practice in the use of manuals and keys in identifying vascular plants.
 Three two-hour classes per week.
 Prerequisite: BIO 203 and 203L; and BIO 204 and 204L Co-requisites: BIO 344L (Offered Spring) - BIO 344L Principles of Plant Taxonomy Lab 1hr.
 A companion lab for BIO 344 covering the lecture topics.
-Prerequisite: BIO 203 and 203L; and BIO 204 and 204L Co-requisites: BIO 344 (Offered Spring) - BIO 402 Limnology 3hrs.
+Prerequisite: BIO 203 and 203L; and BIO 204 and 204L Co-requisites: BIO 344 (Offered Spring) - BIO 401 Ecology 3hrs.
+The study of trophic relationships and energy transfer in ecosystem; discussion of environmental factors that affect the distribution and abundance of animals and plants as well as the composition of various communities.
+This course will review major ecological concepts, identify the techniques used by ecologists, provide an overview of local and global environmental issues, and examine individual, group and governmental activities important for protecting natural ecosystems.
+Prerequisites: Consent of instructor.
+(Offered Spring) - BIO 401L: Ecology Lab 1hr.
+A companion lab for BIO 401 covering the lecture topics.
+Co- requisite: BIO 401 (Offered Spring) - BIO 402 Limnology 3hrs.
 A study of the physical and chemical factors affecting the biology ponds, lakes, reservoirs, and streams.
 It includes the use of various instrumentations in biological monitoring.
+Prerequisite: BIO 101-102; CHE 101-102 or consent of instructor.
+Co-requisite: BIO 402L.
+(Offered Spring)